List of international presidential trips made by Rodrigo Duterte: India (January 24–26)

 Duterte visited New Delhi, India for the 25th ASEAN-India Commemorative Summit and also to attend the 2018 Republic Day celebrations as one of the Chief Guests of the parade along with his fellow ASEAN leaders.

 China (April 9–12)

-Duterte was accompanied by his daughter, Davao City Mayor Sara Duterte-Carpio, and grandson, Stingray.
+Duterte was accompanied by his daughter, Davao City Mayor Sara Duterte, and grandson, Stingray.
 He attended the Boao Forum for Asia.
 And with a goal to advance the Philippine economy, President Rodrigo Duterte on Tuesday, April 10, encouraged partnerships between "home-grown and foreign-based" companies that would create more opportunities for the Filipino people.
 In a speech delivered at the Boao Forum for Asia in China, the Philippine president looked forward to securing a deal with such "responsible" firms to enable him to fulfill his desire to improve the lives of his fellow countrymen.
 Duterte met with his Chinese Counterpart, Xi Jinping and witnessed the signing of 6 agreements.
 Later on, President Xi Jinping and Madame Peng Liyuan hosted a dinner for Duterte and the Cabinet.
 Duterte flew to China's SAR, Hong Kong and expected to meet the Filipino people there.